Global Energy Demand: a McKinsey reference case

 Bram Smeets is an Associate Partner at McKinsey Energy Insights in Amsterdam.
 He is chief economist for the Global Energy Perspective, the McKinsey outlook on the evolution of global energy systems.
 Bram works with clients across a range of sectors, including financial institutions, national governments, power and oil and gas.
 Earlier, Bram worked at Ecofys, a sustainable energy consultancy, where he led the unit working on low-carbon energy scenarios.
 He holds a PhD in energy economics from Université Libre de Bruxelles and a MSc in Econometrics and Operations Research from Maastricht University.

-Alexander Pfeiffer is Engagement Manager at McKinsey Energy Insights in Amsterdam and Solution Leader for Sustainability Insights, McKinsey’s analytics- and model-backed decarbonization advisory.
+Speaker: Alexander Pfeiffer is Engagement Manager at McKinsey Energy Insights in Amsterdam and Solution Leader for Sustainability Insights, McKinsey’s analytics- and model-backed decarbonization advisory.
 Alexander works with clients across a range of sectors, focusing on transport, in particular, e-mobility, charging infrastructure and Li-ion batteries.
 He holds a DPhil in Geography and the Environment from University of Oxford, and a MSc in finance and accounting from the University of Mannheim.